The Last Supper (Black Sabbath video)

-The Last Supper is a VHS/DVD by heavy metal band Black Sabbath in their original line-up.
+The Last Supper is a VHS/DVD by the English heavy metal band Black Sabbath in their original line-up.
 It features the live shows they put on stage on their US tour in 1999.
 This video has received negative criticism by fans for having interview segments interrupt the live footage.
 These segments were conducted by Henry Rollins, of Black Flag and the Rollins Band.